SoftwareHeritage/swh-scheduler/README.md

 [[https://forge.softwareheritage.org/source/swh-storage-testdata.git|swh-storage-testdata]]
 in the parent directory.
-If you have set your environment following the [[ https://docs.softwareheritage.org/devel/getting-started.html#getting-started|Getting started]] document everythong should be set up just fine.
+If you have set your environment following the [[ https://docs.softwareheritage.org/devel/getting-started.html#getting-started|Getting started]] document everything should be set up just fine.

 Otherwise: